iwoork/homeforpup/docs/MONOREPO_SUMMARY.md

 ## 🎉 Conclusion

-The monorepo transformation provides a solid foundation for scaling HomeForPup into a comprehensive platform that serves both dog adopters and breeders effectively.
+The monorepo transformation provides a solid foundation for scaling HomeForPup into a comprehensive platform that serves both dog dog-parents and breeders effectively.
 The clear separation of concerns, shared packages, and independent deployment capabilities make it easy to maintain and extend the platform as it grows.

 The architecture supports:
 - ✅ **Scalability**: Easy to add new features and user types